smtifahim/EFBO-Ontology-Repository/README.md

 **Interface:** The class `Interface` represents a set of system entities that serve as a shared boundary between an agent and an event entity.
 It is necessary for an interface to be associated with an event through the `isInterfaceOf` property.

 **Functionality:** A functionality of a system is a named entity that represents a set of activities of a system within an interval.
 A functionality `f` of a system can represent a single activity; i.e., `f = {a1}`, or a series of contiguous activities; i.e., `f = {a1, a2,..., an}`.
 The overall functionality of a system can be broken down into a set of named functionalities chosen by a human modeller.
 Each of the functionalities, in that case, must have a boundary that marks the beginning and the ending events associated with that functionality.
-Refer to the thesis document for a detaild understanding of the notion of functionality within the context of software systems.
+Refer to the thesis document for a detailed understanding of the notion of functionality within the context of software systems.

 The following figure provides the list of EFBO classes along with their logical expressions in pure DL syntax.
-The figure also includes the axioms for the remaining defined classes within the EFBO that represent specific types of agents and agent specific user interfaces.
+The figure also includes the axioms for the remaining defined classes within the EFBO that represent specific types of agents and agent-specific user interfaces.

 ![image](https://github.com/smtifahim/EFBO-Ontology-Repository/assets/13155192/157a792c-2895-42b7-bb53-a50c1ad90f21)
 **Figure:** The EFBO Class Expressions in Pure DL.